bywatersolutions/devs.bywatersolutions.com/source/_posts/2018-01-05-batch-checkin-module.md

 ---
 # Batch Checkin Module

 Work to be done, add batch checkin feature similar to batch checkout feature.
+The ability for batch checkin for Self-Check and RFID machines.